Ganzzi/fingoal-ai/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env` and configure your environment variables
 3. Set up PostgreSQL database
-4. Configure n8n instance
+4. Configure n8n instance and ensure it's reachable at `http://localhost:5678`
-5. Run the database initialization workflow
+5. Run the database initialization workflow in n8n (see docs)
 6. Start the Flutter app: `cd app && flutter run`

+Notes
+- The mobile app expects n8n webhooks at `http://localhost:5678` by default (`/webhook/auth`, `/webhook/refresh`, `/webhook/chat`).
+Adjust if your n8n host differs.

 ## 📁 Project Structure